AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-instance-methods.md

 >[!IMPORTANT]
 >
 >Set `secureDataCollection= false` if you use visitorAPI.js and [!UICONTROL DIL] on the same page.
-Voir l&#39;exemple de code ci-dessous.
+Voir l'exemple de code ci-dessous.

 <pre><code class="js">var dilinstance = DIL. create ({
  …